Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Method

+Experimental results in Sec. \ref{ablation: inter} demonstrate that bilinear interpolation can achieve improved accuracy with higher efficiency.
+In our default setting, we adopt 17 disparity levels ranging from -4 to 4, where the sub-pixel interval is 0.5.
+After shifting the feature maps, we concatenate these feature maps into a 4D cost volume $D\times H\times W \times C$.

-It is worth noting that a smaller sampling interval can generate a finer disparity distribution but will cause more expensive computation and longer inference time.
-Consequently, we conduct ablation experiments to investigate the trade-off between accuracy and speed with respect to the sampling interval, which is described in detail in \cref{ablation:interval}.
+It is worth noting that a smaller sampling interval can generate a finer disparity distribution but will increase computation time and slow down inference.
+Therefore, we conduct ablation experiments to investigate the trade-off between accuracy and speed with respect to the sampling interval, which is described in detail in Sec. \ref{ablation: interval}.